A structure theorem for generalized-noncontextual ontological models: Acknowledgements

 \section{Acknowledgements}

-We thank Matt Leifer, Lorenzo Catani, Shane Mansfield, and Martti Karvonen for useful discussions.
+We thank Matt Leifer, Lorenzo Catani, Shane Mansfield, Martti Karvonen, Alex Wilce, and our reviewers for useful discussions.
 We thank Giulio Chiribella for useful discussions on quotiented operational theories and their relation to GPTs.
 RWS thanks Bob Coecke for early discussions on the topic of understanding noncontextuality in a category-theoretic way.
 JHS thanks Lucien Hardy for many discussions on tomographic locality and the duotensor formalism during PSI and since, and thanks John van de Wetering for helpful discussions on his work on quasistochastic representations of quantum theory.
+JHS also thanks Matt Wilson for his help on understanding the relationship between diagram preserving maps and strong monoidal functors.
 We also acknowledge the First Perimeter Institute-Chapman Workshop on Quantum Foundations (PIMan) as the venue that spawned this collaborative project.
-DS is supported by a Vanier Canada Graduate Scholarship.
+DS was supported by a Vanier Canada Graduate Scholarship.
 MFP is supported by the Royal Commission for the Exhibition of 1851.
-This research was supported in part by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5, co-financed by EU within Smart Growth Operational Programme).
+JHS and DS are supported by the National Science Centre, Poland (Opus project, Categorical Foundations of the Non-Classicality of Nature, project no. 2021/41/B/ST2/03149).
 This research was supported by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \onecolumngrid